-One example in the article of a NoSQL database in action involves the use of sensors on store shelves to monitor products, how long customers handle them and how long customers linger in front of particular shelves.
+One example is the article of a NoSQL database in action involves the use of sensors on store shelves to monitor products, how long customers handle them, and how long customers linger in front of particular shelves.
 “These sensors are spewing off streams of data that will grow exponentially,” Curran says.
-“A NoSQL key-value pair database is the place to go for this because it’s special-purpose, high-performance and lightweight.”
+“A NoSQL key-value pair database is the place to go for this because it’s special-purpose, high-performance, and lightweight.”

 7. Deep learning

 Deep learning “is still evolving but shows great potential for solving business problems,” Hopkins claims.
 Using deep learning, Hopkins explains, computers can recognize “items of interest” in massive volumes of unstructured and binary data, deducing relationships without relying on specific models or programming instructions.
 As an example, Hopkins cites a deep learning algorithm that examined Wikipedia data and learned on its own that California and Texas are both states in the U.S. According to Hopkins what makes that learning method different from older machine learning is that “it did not have to be modeled to understand the concept of a state and country.”

 In the future, Hopkins feels that big data will make use of deep learning techniques “in ways that we are now only beginning to understand.”
 According to Hopkins, “This notion of cognitive engagement, advanced analytics and the things it implies . . . is an important future trend.”

 8. In-memory analytics